Skip to content

 Willowfield Parish Community Association

 The Association also provides wider support to local families, including drugs education, homework clubs, financial literacy workshops and supporting people into employment.
-It was wonderful to engage with the beneficiaries and learn how KCCF’s support through the small grants programme is making a significant difference in their lives.
+It was wonderful to engage with programme attendees and learn how KCCF’s support through the small grants programme is making a significant difference in their lives.

 Autism NI